 Puppet and Mask Making

-Children will experience the aliveness of the sky that envelops their world through song and dance.
-The rhythms of the Council of the Sky will reverberate through their play of drums, xylophones and glockenspiels.
-Through the voice of song and instruments, the children will speak for the Sky residents.
+Children will experience the world of the animals and elements we are exploring each year through song and dance.
+The rhythms of the natural world will reverberate through their play of drums, xylophones, and glockenspiels.
+Through the voice of song and instruments, the children will speak as other beings.

 This musical experience will be finely crafted under the direction of internationally known Master Orff instructor, Mary Helen Solomon.
 The Orff music approach being used allows for children with past musical experiences to grow in the complexity possible with the instruments while allowing beginners to be successful as well.

-The campers will be guided by professional dancers and Heart of the Beast trained instructors in how to move their bodies and artistic creations through the Sky.
+The campers will be guided by professional dancers and Heart of the Beast trained instructors in how to move their bodies and artistic creations as if they really are their creation.
 This will be coordinated with the music and stories that help bring to life the theme of the camp.

 Community Arts and Crafts

-Based on the skills, gifts and interests of the community at prospect park and the larger MNIPL community volunteers will offer activities such as from beading, to kite making, hula-hooping, woodworking.
+Based on the skills, gifts, and interests of the camp and larger MNIPL community, volunteers will offer activities such as from beading to kite making, hula-hooping, woodworking.
 This is a rich intergenerational relationship building part of the camp day.